-Gretzky could be the most superstitious NHL player in the league’s storied history.
+Gretzky could be the most superstitious player in the league’s storied history.
 Does this mean that superstitions lead to success?
-I would say no. But for the “Great One”, they certainly didn’t hurt.
+I would say no. But for the “Great One,” they certainly didn’t hurt.

-- Gretzky refused to ever have his hair cut while on the road.
+- He refused to ever have his hair cut while on the road.
 The one time he did have it cut, his team lost horribly.

-- Gretzky always put his equipment on in a specific order.
-His bottom half left to right, and top half left to right.
+- He always put his equipment on in a specific order.
+His bottom half left to right and top half left to right.

-- In warm-up, Gretzky would purposely miss his first shot on net wide right.
+- In warm-ups, he would purposely miss his first shot on net wide right.

-- Following warm-ups, Gretzky would drink select beverages in a particular order.
-A Diet Coke, water, Gatorade and another Diet Coke.
+- Following warm-ups, he would drink beverages in a particular order: diet Coke, water, Gatorade and another diet Coke.

-Despite how odd these rituals were, they led Gretzky to four Stanley Cup’s, countless awards, 2857 career points and a Hall of Fame induction.
+It is hard to argue with these odd rituals considering Gretzky won four Stanley Cups, countless awards, scored 2857 career points and has a place in the Hall of Fame.

 With his sticks, each must be cut to a specific length and taped in a specific way.
 Once they are taped, no one can touch them, and if they do, Crosby is forced to fully re-tape the stick, feeling that the stick will not perform as it should unless handled by him alone.